feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might enjoy singing "Ya Rayah" when running under the
+#> [1] "As an Algerian, you might sing \"Ya Rayah\" by Dahmane El Harrachi when running under the rain, and if you were a flower, you might \"sing\" by blooming in gentle silence as rain nourishes your petals."
-#> rain, while a flower might "sing" the gentle folk melody "Fi Guelbi Qit’a" to
-#> match the mood.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "16cd66a5-f898-43bd-ba51-dbb4bea1da93"
+#> [1] "ffc9fe13-47ce-4fb0-a799-8a13ad8189ff"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"